IntelLabs/vdms/kubernetes/README.md

 ```
 On the Worker Node follow the steps below after downloading/creating the remote UDF -

-On the Master node follow the steps below after downloading the VDMS image -
 ```bash
     cd kubernetes/
     chmod +x global_vdms_setup_script.sh